open-starlab/Document/doc/source/Pre_Processing/Sports/SAR_data/Data_Provider/Soccer/DataStadium/contents.rst

         import pandas as pd
         from preprocessing import SAR_data

-        data_dir = 'path/to/data/dir' #the dir contain folders that contain the play.csv and tracking.csv files
+        datastadium_path = "/path/to/data_folder/"

-        datastadium_df = SAR_data(
+        config_path = "/path/to/preprocess_config.json"

-            event_path=data_dir
+        Soccer_SAR_data(
+            data_provider='datastadium',
+            data_path=datastadium_path,
+            config_path=config_path,
+            max_workers=2
         ).load_data()

-        print(datastadium_df.head())

     **Details**

     This function performs the following steps:

-    1. Loads the event data from the CSV file specified by `event_path`.
+    1. Loads the event data from the CSV file specified by  `data_path/event_data`.
+    2. Checks and renames the event columns to standardized names.
+    3. Gets the changed player list separated by the team.
+    4. Loads the player data from the CSV file specified by `data_path/player_path`.
+    5. Checks and renames the player columns.
-    2. Loads the home and away team tracking data from the CSV files specified by `home_tracking_path` and `away_tracking_path`.
+    6. Loads the home and away team tracking data from the CSV files specified by `data_path/home_tracking_path` and `data_path/away_tracking_path`.
-    3. Filters and preprocesses the event data by retaining required columns and sorting by absolute time.
-    4. Creates a new column `event_type_2` based on event flags.
-    5. Renames columns to standardized names and reorders them.
-    6. Converts event types to English using predefined dictionaries.
-    7. Calculates the period, minute, and second for each event based on absolute time.
-    8. Appends tracking data to the event data by aligning timestamps.
+    7. Splits the tracking data into player and ball tracking data.
+    8. Checks and renames the player and ball tracking columns.
+    9. Interpolates the ball tracking data.
-    9. Creates and returns a final DataFrame with event and tracking data.
+    10. Merges the player and ball tracking data.
+    11. Interpolates the player tracking data.
+    12. Calculates the player and ball velocity and acceleration.
+    13. Merges the event data with the tracking data.
+    14. Saves the processed data to a CSV file.

     The returned DataFrame consists of event and tracking data.
     The event data includes the following columns:

     - ``match_id (int)``: Unique identifier for each match.
     - ``frame_id (int)``: Unique identifier for each frame within a match.
     - ``team (str)``: The team associated with the event.